xaamin/whatsapi/README.md

 ```
     'Xaamin\Whatsapi\WhatsapiServiceProvider'
 ```

-In the same files add to aliases array each of these lines
+7. In the same config file add to aliases array each of these lines

 ```
     'WA' => 'Xaamin\Whatsapi\Facades\Laravel\Whatsapi',